Who can resist? Garden Club brings beauty to Blowing Rock

-Zellner said that the Blowing Rock history book, A Village Tapestry, mentions a garden club existing all the way back during World War II, but described the more recent early efforts as a scramble of volunteers, led by Webster, Klein and Harris.
-“You might call it a reorganization of somewhat dormant interest in a garden club,” she said.
+Zellner described the early efforts as a scramble of volunteers, led by Webster, Klein and Harris.

-“Memorial Park used to be planted yearly with impatiens but those three, Harris, Klein and Webster, really fueled the dream for a club to help the town’s Parks and Recreation department with beautification of the village.
+“Memorial Park used to be planted yearly with impatiens but those three fueled a dream for a club to help the town’s Parks and Recreation department with beautification of the village.
 They led the development of a perennial garden and the initial plantings were from donations to BRAAC by Hawksridge Nursery in Hickory.
 Other perennials were added from a nursery in Virginia, too.

 “It was a grand spring day in 2001,” said Zellner, “when 25 volunteers gathered to plant perennials in designated areas of Memorial Park.
 They literally rolled up their sleeves and got to work.”